347 Schaeffer Hall

 Some information for the course:

-Books and materials: Spring 2019, five books: a main text (eighth edition of Scheb and Scheb, but the seventh or sixth editions are okay), two reference books (older editions of Gifis are okay, as are other law dictionaries), and two highly recommended books.
-The main text and two reference books were ordered through Iowa Book or are available via the internet.
+Books and materials: Spring 2024, five books: a main text (eighth edition of Scheb and Scheb, but the seventh or sixth editions are okay), two reference books (older editions of Gifis are okay, as are other law dictionaries), and two highly recommended books.
+The main text and two reference books were ordered through regular sources and Iowa Book or are available via the internet.
 I'll discuss this more the first day of class.

 Textbook companion website (7th edition) (select chapter and then Case Briefs on left)